A Counterexample to a Conjecture of Lov\'asz

-If $J=J_a\cap J_b$ has 6 elements, it is easy to see that $J$ is equivalent to $\{1,3,6,8,11,13\}$ or $\{1,3,6,9,12,15\}$ (using dihedral symmetries).
-However, these two sets are equivalent (using the permutation $\phi_4$).
-So, we may assume we have the former one.
-Now, it is easy to see that one can only add the element 15 or (exclusive) 16 to $J_a$ if $J=\{1,3,6,8,11,13\}$.
-Note that these two choices differ by dihedral symmetry, so we may assume that $15\in J_a$.
-The reader can also verify no elements may be added to $J_b$.
-This is the only way to obtain $j_0=23$ since $I$ is left-maximal.
+It is straightforward to verify that $J_{ab}=J_a\cap J_b$ is equivalent to $\{1,3,6,8,11,13\}$ or $\{1,3,6,9,12,15\}$ (using dihedral symmetries).
+However, these two sets are equivalent (by composing dihedral symmetries and the permutation $\phi_4$).
+So, we may assume that we have the former one.
+It is easy to see that one can only add element 15 or (exclusive) 16 to $J_a$ if $J_{ab}=\{1,3,6,8,11,13\}$.
+Note that these two choices differ by dihedral symmetry.
+The reader can also verify that no elements may be added to $J_b$.
+Hence $j_a+j_b\leq 13$, and so $j_0=j_a+j_b+j_e\leq 13+j_e$.